gerefi/test/firmware/hw_layer/mass_storage/filesystem_contents/README.nozip.template.txt

-Welcome to rusEFI!
+Welcome to gerEFI!

-Use the rusEFI ini file in this folder with TunerStudio to connect to your ECU.
+Use the gerEFI ini file in this folder with TunerStudio to connect to your ECU.

 See also